Salem Radio Network News Thursday, October 30, 2025

 Audio By Carbonatix

-The e-commerce company has committed to have at least 100,000 electric delivery vehicles on the road by 2030 and to reach net-zero carbon across its global operations by 2040.
+The e-commerce company began rolling out its electric delivery vans in the summer of 2022 and aims to reach net-zero carbon across its global operations by 2040.

 GM has halted the production of the Chevrolet BrightDrop electric vans, launched in 2021, at its assembly plant in Ontario until October due to slow sales.